Running with anxiety and depression

 Push through, without fear.

 And so, I do.

-Taylor Riley is a journalist and professor of English living in Lousiville, Kentucky.
+Taylor Riley, the author of "Running with anxiety and depression," is a journalist and professor of English living in Lousiville, Kentucky.
 She loves humor, black labs, true crime, and reality TV.